Social anxiety therapy in Tunbridge Wells

 - Mindfulness approaches help shift attention away from anxious self-monitoring

-Therapy provides a safe space to understand your particular experience of social anxiety and develop new ways of relating to yourself and others.
+At our Tunbridge Wells practice, therapy provides a safe space to understand your particular experience of social anxiety and develop new ways of relating to yourself and others.

 Building a Fuller Life